elkanatovey/dataLink_relay/README.md

 1. Relay starts listening for importers/exporters
-2. exporter registers and maintains persistent connection
+2. server registers and maintains persistent connection
-3. importer requests to connect
+3. client requests to connect
-4. Relay calls back to exporter over persistent connection with request for new connection
+4. Relay calls back to server over persistent connection with request for new connection
-5. exporter dials back
+5. server dials back
 6. relay completes connection and starts forwarding